Teaching Residency Licensure

 - Earn A level licensure in English, Mathematics, Science, or Social Studies at the high school or middle grades level or K-12 for Physical Education and Music

-- Provide a NC Residency Form completed & signed by hiring school.
+- Provide a NC Residency Form completed and signed by hiring school.

 - Submit an official transcript from the institution you received a bachelor's degree.
 You must have a 2.7 GPA in the undergraduate degree major that matches your content area or an advanced degree (masters/doctorate).

-- Must currently hold a teaching position at a NC school or have been informally offered a teaching position which will allow you to enroll as a non-degree seeking student.
+- Must currently hold a teaching position at a North Carolina school or have been informally offered a teaching position, which will allow you to enroll as a non-degree seeking student.
 LR will provide documentation of your enrollment for you to take to your school's human resource office.